 2. Get Experience

 After completing your academic qualification, it is always advisable to go for training even if it doesn’t pay you well.
 At the moment, what matters is the experience and on-the-job practical learning that you get.
 Before you join your dream company, getting as much knowledge as possible will benefit you in the long run.
-You will know exactly how this sector works and ways to improve your position with time.
+With time, you will know exactly how this sector works and ways to improve your position.

 3. Know Your Specialization

 Get yourself recognized as a technology analyst, and discuss your job roles with your colleagues and friends.
-Connect with people on LinkedIn, Facebook, Twitter, Instagram, etc.
+Connect with people on LinkedIn, Facebook, Twitter, Instagram, etc which will help you build connections and aid you further in your professional journey.